Mongolia · Bird Electrocution Mitigation

 Step 3 — Procure insulation covers

-Covers are available through MBCC / MBZRCF or can be independently procured.
+Covers can be procured through MBCC / MBZRCF.
 They meet MNS 6518:2015 requirements.
+MBZRCF can also assist with co-funding options for mitigation work.
 Contact MBCC for supplier information and specifications.

 🔧